rexrainbow/C2RexDoc/plugins.md/rex_board.md

 Board --- HexTx
 ```

 into project.
 Each board object should have a board-layout object.

-If the project has more then one boards, and each board has different board-layout, they need to assign board-layout object manually by `Action:Setup layout`.
+Assign board-layout object manually by `Action:Setup layout` if the project has more than one board, and each board has different board-layout.

 #### Size